 #5 Poor Immune Function

+Another consequence of not eating enough protein?
+Increased risk of sickness and illness.
 Proteins are essential in supporting the immune system by making antibodies that signal white blood cells to fight off intruders, bacteria, and viruses.
 Proteins also play a critical role in various detoxification pathways to transport waste and toxins.
-Even the master antioxidants glutathione is made of amino acids.
+Even the master antioxidant, glutathione, is made of amino acids.
 So, make sure to eat enough protein, especially if you are prone to getting sick; otherwise, it could result in increased or repeat infections.

 #6 Mind & Mood